Table reshaping and joins#

 dtype: float64

 The advantage is that we can use any custom function definition.
-For example, the following expression calculates whether any region had temperature anomaly above 1 degree, in at least one of the 140 years:
+For example, the following expression calculates whether each region had temperature anomaly above 1 degree, in at least one of the 140 years:

-regions.apply(lambda x: (x > 1).any(), axis=0)
+regions.apply(lambda x: (x > 1).any())

 90S-64S True